 Working with a law office makes most people uncomfortable.

-We are sensitive to the needs of a person who is in a failing marriage or in the divorce process.
-Brigid understands that contemplating, considering and following through with a divorce involves great emotional, mental, spiritual, physical and financial turmoil.
+We are sensitive to the needs of a person who is in a transitioning or failing marriage or in the divorce process.
+Brigid understands that contemplating, considering and following through with a divorce or reconciliation involves great emotional, mental, spiritual, physical and financial turmoil.

 Mission Statement and Philosophy